Primitive geodesic lengths and (almost) arithmetic progressions: Final remarks

 \underline{\textbf{Conjecture B.}} \textsl{Let $M$ be a closed manifold that admits a locally symmetric metric, and assume that the universal cover of $M$ has no compact factors and $M$ is irreducible.
 Given a metric $(M,g)$ on $M$, assume that $\mathcal L_p(M,g)$ has every primitive length occurring in arithmetic progressions (in the sense of Section \ref{gen-and-imp}).
 Then $g$ is a locally symmetric metric, and is arithmetic.}

 At present, it is still an open problem as to whether higher rank, locally symmetric manifolds $(M,g_{sym})$ are determined in the space of Riemannian metrics by their primitive length spectrum.
 The local version of this type of rigidity is often referred to as \textbf{spectral isolation}.
 The spectral isolation of symmetric or locally symmetric metrics seems to be a folklore conjecture that has been around for some time; see \cite{GSS} for some recent work and history on this problem.
 Conjecture B implies the stronger global spectral rigidity conjecture immediately for locally symmetric metrics; one might say the locally symmetric metric is \textbf{spectrally isolated globally} in that case.
+Our last conjecture is weaker than Conjecture A and B.